digi-ron/AU-Falcon-SPUD-Project/Audio/PremiumAudio/PremiumAudio.md

 #### Pin Layout

-The following notes assume pin numbers where you are looking at the Amplifier unit itself, with the flat edgge facing upwards and the clip reciever facing down:
+The following notes assume pin numbers where you are looking at the Amplifier unit itself, with the flat edge facing upwards and the clip receiver facing down:

 | `01` | `02` | `03` | `04` | `05` | `06` | `07` |
 | --- | --- | --- | --- | --- | --- | --- |